AppWerft/titanium-firebase-config/README.md

 # Firebase Remote Config - Titanium Module
 Use the native Firebase SDK in Axway Titanium.
-This repository is part of the [Titanium Firebase](https://github.com/hansemannn/titanium-firebase) project.
+This repository is part of the [Titanium Firebase](https://github.com/hansemannn/titanium-firebase) project and it is a fork for Android.
+Thanks to Hans.

-Firebase Remote Config is a cloud service that lets you change the behavior and appearance of your app without requiring users to download an app update.
+"Firebase Remote Config is a cloud service that lets you change the behavior and appearance of your app without requiring users to download an app update.
 When using Remote Config, you create in-app default values that control the behavior and appearance of your app.
 Then, you can later use the Firebase console to override in-app default values for all app users or for segments of your user base.
-Your app controls when updates are applied, and it can frequently check for updates and apply them with a negligible impact on performance.
+Your app controls when updates are applied, and it can frequently check for updates and apply them with a negligible impact on performance."

 ## Requirements
 - [x] Titanium SDK 6.2.0 or later